Unmasking the Modern-day Pharisee

 healthcare; climate change; drug addiction; gun violence; immigration issues;

-living; terrorist attacks; the federal budget; and the fear of a third World
+living; religious persecution; terrorist attacks; the federal budget; and the fear of a third World

 War, the modern-day Pharisee stands before the congregation declaring that